Firmsconsulting

 Be ethical regardless of the consequences in dealing with stakeholders of an organisation.

 Do what is the best for the company.
-Sometimes it can mean doing what is the best for the client, if you work on projects for specific clients, such as in the management consulting industry.
+Sometimes it can mean doing what is the best for the client, if you work on projects for specific clients, such as in management consulting.
 Doing what is best for the company sometimes means forgoing immediate profits for the company, and even upsetting your co-workers.

 Ethics vs. Personal Commitments

 Take care of yourself.
 Always remember that if you work yourself to the point that you will get ill, regardless of how outstanding your performance was, you will be replaced.
-Your employer and management may feel very sad that you are leaving, and may even have to hire two people to do your just and will pay them twice as much as what you were making, but they will replace you and in time forget about you.
+Your employer and management may feel very sad that you are leaving, and may even have to hire two people to do your job, but they will replace you and in time forget about you.

 The above points on business ethics were probably just a reminder, as they are intuitive.
 As you go forward, you can incorporate other guidelines that you feel are important.
 However, it is important to make sure that your values are not negotiable.
 That is why we call them values.
 As people often say; if you don’t have values – you don’t have anything.
 Values and moral principles only count when they are tested.
 Everyone has them unless they are put to the test.
 Then only a few truly have them.